 Upon request by a Member, the Cooperative shall test the meter provided that such tests are not made more frequently than once in 24 months.
-The type of test for single-phase meters shall be a comparison test at the Member's location with a calibrated meter or with calibrated meter test set.
 Three phase meter tests shall be conducted by replacing the meter in question with a calibrated meter and testing with calibrated meter test set.
 If tests of meters are required by the Member to be made more frequently than once in 24 months, the Cooperative shall require a meter test fee.
 The fee will be refunded if the meter tests faster than 102 percent or slower than 98 percent.